18F/foia-recommendations/research-plan.md

 - Have you ever sent the same request to multiple agencies?
 - How do you track the progress of your request?
 - Have you experienced stalled requests?
 If so, what have you done in response?
+- How often do you feel you've received what you were looking for at the end of the request process?
 - What agencies have you interacted with that you have had a particular good experience with regard to FOIA?
 - Have you ever had a particularly frustrating experience with a FOIA request?
 (Tell us about it)
 - If you could wave a magic wand to address one issue in the FOIA space, what would that issue be?